 (e) Brief reports

 Following a preliminary triage to eliminate submissions unsuitable for Health Psychology Open all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Health Psychology Open utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+Health Psychology Open utilizes a double-anonymize peer review process in which the reviewer and author’s names and information are withheld from the other.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors,.
 This includes paid or unpaid medical/commercial writers (‘ghost writers’).